-Rungish is a phonetically-pronounced language.
-The code and its term, Rungish, is an invention.
-It describes a method of writing that I have used in my artwork for the past decade.
+Rungish is a phonetically-pronounced dialect of English.
+I invented this code and its term to describe a method of writing that I have used in my artwork for over a decade.
 Rungish takes the phonetic sounds of English words and breaks them into lines, or rungs, of three letters per line.
-The language is then read top-to-bottom.
-This language, or dialect of English, transforms reading into an interactive performance.
+The language is then read top-to-bottom, transforming the reading experience into an interactive performance.

-I have used this method of writing in several projects (pictured below) over the years but the reason for its usage remains the same.
-It is used to slow the reading process.
-One must concentrate and empathize with the text to make any sense of it.
-The presence of the language creates a curiosity that intrigues individuals to interact with it, many of whom would never normally do so.
+I have used this method of writing in several projects over the years but the reason for its usage remains the same, to slow the reading process.
+The reader must concentrate and empathize with the text to make any sense of it.
+The presence of the language creates a curiosity, causing some individuals to interact with it, many of whom would never normally do so.

 Originally used in the small paintings, Rungish was using in a large installation at the Fuller Projects in Bloomington , Indiana at an exhibition entitled Yung Mail Tails: The Reading Room Annex.
 Since then, it has been used in multiple installations and missions of rogue sculpture installation.